Amari Burney Talks UF Defense - ESPN 98.1 FM - 850 AM WRUF

 Burney reiterated the importance of the defense living up to the Gator Standard and playing a complete 60 minutes of football.

-Yes, there’s been a lot of buzz about Franks and his arm, but Head Coach Dan Mullen and their defense seem to be more concerned about the run game.
-Burney also commented on the importance of the defensive line and stopping the run game:
+Yes there’s been a lot of buzz about Franks and his arm, but Dan Mullen and the defense seems to be more concerned about the run game.
+Burney also commented on the importance the defensive line has in stopping the run game.

-Kickoff for the Florida versus Arkansas is set for 7 p.m. on Saturday and will air on ESPN.
+Kickoff for the Florida-Arkansas is set for 7 p.m. on Saturday and will air on ESPN.